xactai/ELI-ALPR/README.md

 At run time, they can be modified if necessary to avoid crashes.
 The size and height take precedence over the x and y offset.
 #### MJPEG_PORT
 The port number of the local host to which the video is streamed.
+#### JSON_PORT
+The port number on the local host used for streaming the detection JSON data.

 #### MJPEG_WIDTH MJPEG_HEIGHT
 The image size send to the local host.
 #### _MODEL